our-venture-church/website-gatsby/web/src/markdown-pages/roadmap.md

 ## Goal for the week of November 4th:

--   Add the rest of the Group info to the page.
+-   Give Page and schema
 -   Add contact form
--   Filter groups by day of the week
 -   Improve the Sermon Series details page
 -   Add sermons from the 8 most recent sermon series
+-   Add the rest of the Group info to the page.
+-   Filter groups by day of the week
+-   Figure out photos on the detail pages
+-   Support embedded images and youtube videos
 -   Ministry Detail Page
 -   "What we do" Landing page and schema

-## PRE-launch checklist:
+## ~~PRE-launch checklist~~ Completed:

 -   ~~Prayer Page~~
 -   ~~Style Staff page~~